Skip to main content

 What this dot point is asking

-You must explain the mechanism by which a catalyst works and describe its effect on the energy profile and on the spread of particle energies.
+TASC expects you to explain the mechanism by which a catalyst works, describe its effect on the energy profile and the Maxwell-Boltzmann distribution, and distinguish catalyst types.

 What a catalyst does

-A catalyst increases the rate of a chemical reaction without being permanently used up.
-It takes part in the reaction, often forming an intermediate, but is regenerated by the end so the same catalyst molecule acts again and again.
+A catalyst increases the rate of a reaction without being permanently used up.
+It takes part, often forming an intermediate, but is regenerated by the end so the same catalyst molecule acts again and again.
 Because it is not consumed, only a small amount is needed.

 The lower activation energy pathway

 The key idea is that a catalyst lowers the activation energy.
-On an energy profile diagram, the catalysed pathway shows a lower peak (energy barrier) than the uncatalysed pathway, while the energy of the reactants and products stays the same.
+On an energy profile diagram the catalysed pathway has a lower peak (energy barrier) than the uncatalysed pathway, while the energies of the reactants and products are unchanged.
 Because the barrier is lower, a greater proportion of colliding particles have enough energy to react.

-On a Maxwell-Boltzmann distribution, lowering the activation energy moves the EaE_a line to the left, so the shaded area to its right (the fraction of particles that can react) is much larger.
+On a Maxwell-Boltzmann distribution, lowering EaE_a moves the EaE_a line to the left, so the area to its right (the fraction of particles that can react) is much larger.
 The temperature is unchanged, so the curve itself does not move.

 Types of catalyst

-Homogeneous catalysts are in the same physical state as the reactants, typically all in solution.
-They usually work by forming an intermediate species.
+• Homogeneous catalysts are in the same physical state as the reactants, typically all in solution, and usually work by forming an intermediate species.

-Heterogeneous catalysts are in a different state, commonly a solid catalyst with gaseous or liquid reactants.
-They work by adsorbing reactant molecules onto active sites on their surface, which weakens bonds and holds molecules in a favourable orientation.
-Industrial examples include iron in the Haber process and platinum or palladium in catalytic converters.
+• Heterogeneous catalysts are in a different state, commonly a solid with gaseous or liquid reactants.
+They adsorb reactant molecules onto active sites on their surface, weakening bonds and holding molecules in a favourable orientation; examples include iron in the Haber process and platinum or palladium in catalytic converters.

-Enzymes are biological catalysts, large protein molecules that catalyse reactions in living things with great specificity.
-Each enzyme has an active site shaped to fit a particular substrate.
+• Enzymes are biological catalysts (large protein molecules) that catalyse reactions in living things with great specificity, each having an active site shaped to fit a particular substrate.

 Exam-style practice questions